 Forex companies are in need of skilled workers

 This is where Cyprus Job Market comes in, as one of the largest job listing based on the island.
-Both employers and jobseekers can register with us and post their jobs in Cyprus or CV respectively.
+Employers can post their jobs in Cyprus without any account registration hassle.
 This is the right place to find the financial services job in Cyprus, with roles available in Limassol, Nicosia or Larnaca.
 Both trainee and experienced positions are waiting to be filled, so if you are currently working in the financial services sector or are looking to enter the field, get in touch with us.